 Never would I have thought that we would get a phone that you could squeeze to activate features.
 Many might call it a gimmick and I can see where they are coming from, but it’s actually got some usefulness to it.
 I don’t think it would be something I would miss though.
 The best thing about the squeeze is the ability to program it to open any app and other shortcuts, unlike the Bixby button on the Galaxy S8.

-I’ve programed the squeeze to launch the camera app with a short squeeze and with a long squeeze to take a screenshot.
-What would you like to use for the squeeze feature?
+I’ve programmed the squeeze to launch the camera app with a short squeeze and with a long squeeze to take a screenshot.
+What would you like to use the squeeze feature?

 BoomSound, it’s not just loud, but it’s clear and balanced.
 It makes listening to music and videos so much better!
 Most of the time I catch up on watching YouTube video by watching on my phone and having great sound is nice to have.
 Something to where I don’t have to cup my hand the right way to hear everything well.